 • Typhoid

-Diagnosis Of Acute Febrile Illness:
+Diagnosis Of Acute Febrile Illness

 Peripheral Smear Examination

-In this test, the medical expert takes a sample of blood from the patient and examines it under the microscope, to look for any anomalies in the structure, number and size of red blood cells, white blood cells and platelets.
+In this test, the medical expert takes a sample of blood from the patient and examines it under the microscope, to look for any anomalies in the structure, number, and size of red blood cells, white blood cells, and platelets.

 Rapid Diagnostic Test (RDT)

 A sterilized needle is used to prick the patient and merely a drop of blood is drawn onto an antigen plate.
-The antigen on the plate is a protein specific to any one of the infectious diseases – malaria, dengue, jaundice, typhoid or other regional diseases.
-The blood sample is then promptly analysed under a lens, to spot if it binds to the antigen on the plate.
+The antigen on the plate is a protein specific to any one of the infectious diseases – malaria, dengue, jaundice, typhoid, or other regional diseases.
+The blood sample is then promptly analyzed under a lens, to spot if it binds to the antigen on the plate.
 Post this analysis, a quick laboratory diagnosis confirming if the viral or bacterial strain causing malaria, dengue, jaundice or typhoid is present in the system of the patient, so as to enable initiating treatment procedures instantly.
 Also Read: Learn About Prevention Of Malaria In Mosquito Season

 ELISA (Enzyme-Linked Immunosorbent Assay)